Oxygem/stacksetup.com/Afterburst/welcome.md

 Yes - unless you've broken our terms of service or acceptable use policy; or if you're abusing the policy (e.g. signing up repeatedly every 7 days and asking for a refund each time).
 There's no other strings attached.

+#### I'm experiencing issues.
+Should I contact support?
+If so, what info does Afterburst need?

+If you're experiencing network issues, we would really appreciate reports from MTR (My traceroute) to and preferably from the VPS during the time you're experiencing issues.
+This helps us identify where in the internet the issue is occuring, and if it's something we can fix.
+You can download MTR using your Linux package manager, or on Windows by <a href=http://winmtr.net/download-winmtr/>downloading WinMTR</a>.

+	mtr -r <vps IP here> -c 100

+If you're not able to connect to SSH, but your VPS is online; try connecting via the serial console in the VPS control panel.
+It allows you to log in to your VPS bypassing your VPS's network, firewall (and SSH daemon) entirely.
+Common issues that prevent SSH login are incorrectly configured firewall, SSH daemon not listening/listening on the wrong port; and network configuration issues.
+You can clear you're firewall by running

+	iptables -P INPUT ACCEPT
+	iptables -P OUTPUT ACCEPT
+	iptables -F

+You can also reconfigure your network interface via the VPS control panel by using the Reconfigure Network button.

 #### What's next